Home » Self Assessment Accountants for Tax Returns

 Rental income from property has to be reported on your Self Assessment return if it is:

-Issues to be aware of include a £1,000 tax free allowance on income from property, and anyone selling property other than their main residence may also have to pay Capital Gains Tax.
+It is also relevant to highlight that anyone selling property other than their main residence may also have to pay Capital Gains Tax.
 We offer comprehensive accounting advice for landlords and on buy-to-let, and can help you to optimise your tax position on income from property.

 See more about tax returns for buy-to-let property and landlords.